-Our objective is to publish additional data supporting the commercial use of NeoCart, if approved, and we anticipate that additional long-term data from the Phase 2 trial will be published in 2017.
+Our objective is to publish additional clinical and non-clinical data supporting the commercial use of NeoCart, if approved.
 In the Phase 2 clinical trial, NeoCart demonstrated a clinically meaningful and statistically significant improvement in clinical efficacy based on pain and function measures as compared to microfracture one year after treatment.
-We believe these elements, specifically the one-year superiority primary endpoint based on a dual threshold responder analysis of both pain and function for each individual patient are unique to the NeoCart Phase 3 clinical trial.
+We believe these elements, specifically the one-year superiority primary endpoint and the dual threshold responder analysis of both pain and function for each individual patient are unique to the NeoCart Phase 2 and 3 clinical trials.
 We also believe our Phase 3 clinical trial will confirm the positive Phase 1 and Phase 2 clinical data generated by NeoCart.

-In anticipation of potential approval of NeoCart, we have continued the process of scaling our internal current Good Manufacturing Practices (cGMP) manufacturing capabilities and transitioning the manufacture of the critical components (raw materials) of NeoCart, including collagen, the proprietary scaffold and surgical adhesive in-house to our facilities located in the greater Boston area.
+In anticipation of potential approval of NeoCart, we have continued the process of scaling our internal current Good Manufacturing Practices (cGMP) and transitioning the manufacture of certain critical components (raw materials) of NeoCart, including collagen, the proprietary scaffold and elements of the surgical adhesive in-house to our facilities located in the greater Boston area.
 The transition commenced in March 2014 with the communication of our plans to the FDA for the internal manufacture of NeoCart and the critical components of NeoCart, in the event NeoCart is approved.
 In December 2014, we received preliminary feedback and general acceptance of our raw material transition strategy and future commercial readiness upgrades from the FDA.
 In 2016, we reached agreement with the FDA on the data package for internally produced collagen, and in the second quarter of 2016 we incorporated this collagen into the ongoing, NeoCart Phase 3 clinical trial.

-We also reached agreement with the FDA on the qualification and comparability plan for the NeoCart collagen scaffold in the third quarter of 2016, and we expect to complete the scaffold transition in 2017.
-Once the scaffold comparability work is complete we will work towards qualifying the components of the proprietary adhesive, which we also believe will be completed in 2017.
-Following completion of the transition, and as part of our BLA application for NeoCart, we will be required to obtain final FDA approval of the comparability of the critical NeoCart raw materials manufactured in-house.
+We also reached agreement with the FDA on the qualification and comparability plan for the NeoCart collagen scaffold in the third quarter of 2016, and are in the process of completing the scaffold transition for the upcoming potential BLA for NeoCart.
+Once the scaffold comparability work is complete we will work towards qualifying the components of the proprietary adhesive.
+Following completion of the transition, and as part of our BLA for NeoCart or subsequent FDA submissions, we will be required to obtain final FDA approval of the comparability of the critical NeoCart raw materials manufactured inhouse.
 If we fail to obtain, or if we experience a delay in obtaining such approval, our business, operating results and prospects will be adversely affected.

-We believe our regenerative medicine platform may provide us with the ability to develop a strong pipeline and that the positive clinical data we have seen in treating cartilage damage of the knee with NeoCart will be applicable to other joints such as the ankle, hip and shoulder.
-We also believe our regenerative medicine platform has the ability to translate the fundamental science relating to tissue engineering to allow us to develop additional product candidates to treat other soft tissue damage throughout the body such as tendon, ligament and meniscus tears and complex joint degeneration.
-Although not utilized in connection with our current NeoCart development, our portfolio of proprietary fibroblast growth factors may be explored for their use in optimizing manufacturing yields and we believe they could also have various therapeutic applications including wound healing and fracture healing.
-We plan to continue to invest in our intellectual property portfolio in order to expand and protect the components of our regenerative medicine platform and future product candidates.
+We believe our RCT platform may provide us with the ability to develop a strong pipeline and that the positive clinical data we have seen in treating cartilage damage of the knee with NeoCart will be applicable to other joints such as the ankle, hip and shoulder.
+We also believe our RCT platform has the ability to translate the fundamental science relating to tissue engineering to allow us to develop additional product candidates to treat other soft tissue damage throughout the body such as tendon, ligament and meniscus tears and complex joint degeneration.
+Although not utilized in connection with our current NeoCart development program, our portfolio of proprietary fibroblast growth factors may be explored for their use in optimizing manufacturing yields and we believe they could also have various therapeutic applications including wound healing and fracture healing.
+We plan to continue to invest in our intellectual property portfolio and tissue generation capabilities in order to expand and protect the components of our RCT platform and future product candidates.

-Regenerative Medicine
+Cell Therapies and Regenerative Medicine